andrew-edwards/empirical-dyn-mod/README.md

 ### One time things to get started using git and GitHub

-From <a href="http://go.microsoft.com/fwlink/p/?LinkId=310158" target="_blank">my adapted version</a> of Chris Grandin's git workshop tutorial:
+From <a href="https://github.com/andrew-edwards/git-workshop">my adapted version</a> of Chris Grandin's git workshop tutorial:

 1. You will need to <a href="https://github.com/" target="_blank">sign up for GitHub</a>, which you've presumably already done as you're viewing this *private* 'repository'.